TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Adding and Editing Posts on the Home Page:

 Users authenticated as Admin users can post information on the Home Page.
-TO do this he can user a post form displayed in the bottom of the page.
+To do this he can user a post form displayed in the bottom of the page.

 ![Home Page Post](documentation/images/add_post.jpg)